AljoschaMeyer/pavo-bootstrap/reference.md

 Returns the element at the int `index` in the array `arr`.

-Throws `{ :tag :err-index, :got index}` if the index is out of bounds.
+Throws `{ :tag :err-lookup, :got index}` if the index is out of bounds.

 If `default` is supplied, returns `default` instead of throwing.